-At Zastrow, experience the very moving Rededication to Scouting ceremony.
-Also, at Rich Cabins enjoy the family gathering and hear some stories and music regaling the life of the Rich family.
+At Rich Cabins enjoy the family gathering and hear some stories and music regaling the life of the Rich family.

-Conducting your own campfire can be equally stimulating, whether you are camping at Vista Grande, Wild Horse, New Dean, or another trail camp.
-You and your friends will enjoy the camaraderie that radiates from the warmth of a Scouting campfire (fire restrictions may prevent building an actual fire).
+Conducting your own campfire can be equally stimulating, whether you are camping at Mistletoe, Wild Horse, New Dean, or another trail camp.
+You and your friends will enjoy the camaraderie that radiates from the warmth of a Scouting campfire and will be playing an important part of helping reduce fuel loads in our backcountry(fire restrictions may prevent building an actual fire).